IAmJonoBo/mimic-token-cli/README.md

-# Mimic Token CLI
+# n00plicate Token CLI

-A powerful command-line tool for managing design tokens in the Mimic ecosystem.
+A powerful command-line tool for managing design tokens in the n00plicate ecosystem.
 Export tokens from Penpot, transform them with Style Dictionary, and generate platform-specific outputs for web, mobile, and desktop applications.